arunchavan89/AStar/README.md

 - Run 'build.bat' file to build the solution.
 The batch file also opens the AStar.soln project.
 - Right click on AStar project and select 'set as StartUp project' option.
+- maze.board is the input grid.
+It is located inside 'src' folder.